Faculty & Research

 - Time off for Research Technicians is cumulative and may be taken for bereavement, income protection (sick time), vacation, etc. All requests for time off are subject to supervisory approval.
 Research Technicians complete an electronic time sheet and are paid biweekly.
 Supervisory approval of a time sheet confirms that an employee is being compensated only for hours in pay status.
 It is recommended that faculty only allow Research Technicians the privilege of working hours outside of the normal work day after they have demonstrated that they are capable of fulfilling the requirements of the position.
 If an alternative work schedule is approved, it is the responsibility of the immediate supervisor to see that employee accountability is maintained.

-- Faculty who wish to request a Research Technician position, should provide Dee with a description of the primary duties and responsibilities, minimum education and experience and knowledge, skills and abilities required for consideration.
+- Faculty who wish to request a Research Technician position, should provide Jeremy Bennett with a description of the primary duties and responsibilities, minimum education and experience and knowledge, skills and abilities required for consideration.
 UHRS advertises and accepts applications for positions through an on line portal.
 UHRS reviews the applications, determines which applicants meet the minimum qualifications, and forwards these applications to the department for consideration.
-Dee should be consulted before a formal offer of employment is extended.
+Jeremy should be consulted before a formal offer of employment is extended.

 Hourly Employees (non-exempt either student or non-student)